 The total area of Latvia occupies 64.6 thousand km2, of which 96 % is taken by dry land and 4 % by inland waters.
 The country has a dry land border of 1 387 km and a sea border of 513 km with Estonia, Russia, Belarus and Lithuania.

 The country has 119 administrative territories – 9 cities and 110 municipalities.

 There are 76 cities and towns in Latvia, nine of which have official city status: Riga (the capital and the largest city) Daugavpils, Jēkabpils, Jelgava, Jūrmala, Liepāja, Rēzekne, Valmiera and Ventspils.

 In 2019, GDP at current prices comprised EUR 30.5 billion, while at constant prices of 2015 – EUR 27.5 billion.
-The growth rate of the economy amounted to 2.2 % in comparison to the previous year.
+The economy's growth rate amounted to 2.2 % compared to the previous year.

 Population and population change

 The population at the beginning of the year 2018 was 1,934,379.
 The population of Latvia keeps declining.
 Since the beginning of 2010, it has dropped by 200 thousand people, provisionally reaching 1 million 908 thousand at the beginning of 2020.
 During 2019, the population was reduced by 0.6 % (by 0.7 % over 2018).
 In 1959, the urban population of Latvia constituted 51.7 % and exceeded the rural population for the first time.
 The urban population kept prevailing over the rural one, and in 2019 it already constituted 68.5 %, of which approximately one-third of the total population or almost half of the urban population (633 thousand people) lived in Riga.